 Remuneration or payments relative to the Catholic Health System contracts for goods and services shall be at "Fair Market Value".
-Fair Market Value shall be that dollar amount at which a purchaser of the same or substantially similar goods and/or services and under comparable circumstances can acquire such on the open market.
+Fair Market Value shall be that dollar amount at which a purchaser of the same or substantially similar goods and/ or services and under comparable circumstances can acquire such on the open market.
 If such pricing is not clearly or readily available, reasonable approximations may be otherwise determined.

 - The Catholic Health System will not directly or indirectly pay physicians, other providers, vendors, or contractors in excess of the Fair Market Value range for goods and/or services.
-Any excess benefit is inappropriate. - Catholic Health System shall NOT provide payment or any other benefit, directly or indirectly, to physicians in consideration for their potential patient referrals to any Catholic Health System entity.
-Such activity may be a violation of fraud and abuse laws, and is prohibited. - Catholic Health System shall NOT receive payment or any other benefit directly or indirectly from any vendor or other contractor for the initial or continued purchase of goods and/or services.
-Such activity may be a violation of anti-kick back regulations, and is prohibited.
+Any excess benefit is inappropriate. - In no circumstance, shall the Catholic Health System provide payment or any other benefit, directly or indirectly, to physicians in consideration for their potential patient referrals to any entity or entities within the Catholic Health System.
+Such activity may be a violation of fraud and abuse laws, and is prohibited. - In no circumstance, shall the Catholic Health System receive payment or any other benefit directly or indirectly from any vendor or other contractor for the initial or continued purchase of goods and/or services.
+Such activity may be a violation of anti-kickback regulations, and is prohibited.